commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 ##### 3. `beforeUpdateCallback`
-During the sync process if a target product and a product draft are matched, this callback can be used to intercept the **_update_** request just before it is sent to CTP.
+During the sync process if a target product and a product draft are matched, this callback can be used to intercept the **_update_** request just before it is sent to commercetools platform.
 This allows the user to modify update actions array with custom actions or discard unwanted actions.
 The callback provides the following information :

  * product draft from the source
  * product from the target project